ibalampanis/ai-ethics/guide.md

 If the data used for training shows connections between unimportant features and the outcome, it could lead to inaccurate predictions.
 For instance, Ribeiro et al. taught a computer program to tell wolves apart from dogs using pictures of wolves in snow and dogs without snow.
 After teaching, the program sometimes mistakes a dog in snow for a wolf.
 Unlike features that can't be applied widely, these irrelevant connections might not be unique to the training set but could also appear in real-world data.
 It's possible that wolves are more commonly seen in snowy conditions compared to dogs.
 However, it's incorrect for this factor to influence predictions; a wolf remains a wolf whether it's in snowy surroundings or not.

+>Non-Generalizable Features

+Because it's hard to make extensive, labeled training collections, developers might depend on training from carefully selected portions of their anticipated data sets.
+This could lead to giving significance to traits specific to the training set, rather than ones applicable to wider sets of data.
+For instance, one research indicates that text classifiers trained to categorize articles as "Christian" or "atheist" on typical newsgroup training sets prioritize unrelated words like "POST" in their classifications due to the prevalence of these words in the training set.

+>Mismatched Data Sets

+When the data used in real-world applications differs significantly from that used during training, the model is likely to perform poorly.
+Expanding on this, facial recognition systems designed for commercial use, trained predominantly on fair-skinned individuals, exhibit drastically different accuracies for various demographic groups: 0.8% for lighter-skinned men and 34.7% for darker-skinned women.
+Even if the model initially trains on a dataset reflecting real-world usage, changes in production data over time, influenced by factors like seasonal variations or external events, it can introduce unforeseen consequences due to inconsistencies in the datasets.

 ### Privacy
 The vast amounts of data required for AI applications raise concerns about privacy.
 Unauthorized access to personal data or its misuse can lead to breaches of privacy and surveillance issues, undermining individuals' autonomy and rights.